Believe it or not, six weeks is kind of a long time to be in Buenos Aires.

 “Hey,” Jared said, one sparkling afternoon, when the sun was practically begging us to come outside.
 “How about that free walking tour?”

 Genius.
 The free walking tour is an idea that was spawned in Europe.
 Knowledgeable English-speaking guides wait at a designated spot every day, and if you want to join the tour all you need to do is turn up.
-The guides work for tips, which is a fair exchange for a couple of hours’ entertainment.
+The guides work for tips.

 We’d already done a morning walking tour of the city center with BA Free Tours, which was OK.
 We weren’t blown away, but it was a better way to spend the morning than sitting in the apartment.
 With this in mind, we joined the 5PM Aristocratic walking tour.